Europe Road Trip: 25 Incredible Routes

 If you are a Game of Thrones fan, there are lots of places along this route which featured in the show or book a tour to find them all.

-From here head north on the coast road, past the magnificent and unmistakable mountain of Binevenagh, and stop at Benone beach for a bracing walk along the sands.
-Don’t miss the Mussenden Temple perched on the cliff edge at the easternmost point of the beach.
+From here head north on the coast road, past the magnificent and unmistakable mountain of Binevenagh, and stop at Benone Beach for a bracing walk along the sands and a coffee at the Sea Shed (where you can also rent a surfboard and wetsuit).
+Don’t miss the iconic Mussenden Temple perched on the cliff edge at the Downhill Strand end of the beach.

-Take in the conservation village of Cushendun, steeped in character and folklore before heading on to Carrickfergus Castle.
+Take in the conservation village of Cushendun, steeped in character and folklore before heading on to the Gobbins cliff walk and Carrickfergus Castle.
 This imposing Norman castle stands on the northern shore of Belfast Lough and is one of the best-preserved medieval structures on the island of Ireland.

 Belfast is your final stop; don’t miss the fantastic Titanic Quarter, historic Crumlin Road Gaol, and the buzzing nightlife of the Cathedral Quarter.
-Check out this detailed post for more things to do in Belfast.
+Here you’ll find The Dirty Onion and Yardbird, the former a pub with local live music and the latter a legendary rotisserie chicken restaurant.
+Don’t miss it!

 Highlights